SampleEnvironment/SECoP/protocol/issues/079 hints for readonly access.rst

 The key "expert" is not needed, as on the expert level always full access should be possible.

-.. table:: options with JSON array visibility
+.. table:: options with JSON array for "visibility" property

      ======== ========== ======== ============= ================================ ================================
       expert   advanced   user     old specs     access oriented                  restriction oriented